wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 16. Since there are no outbound rules on the Frontend subnet the response is allowed, and the Internet User receives the web page requested.

 #### (Allowed) RDP to Backend
-1. Server Admin on internet requests RDP session to AppVM01 on BackEnd001.CloudApp.Net:xxxxx where xxxxx is the randomly assigned port number for RDP to AppVM01 (the assigned port can be found on the Azure Management Portal or via PowerShell)
+1. Server Admin on internet requests RDP session to AppVM01 on BackEnd001.CloudApp.Net:xxxxx where xxxxx is the randomly assigned port number for RDP to AppVM01 (the assigned port can be found on the Azure Portal  Preview  or via PowerShell)
 2. Since the Firewall is only listening on the FrontEnd001.CloudApp.Net address, it is not involved with this traffic flow
 3. Backend subnet begins inbound rule processing:
   1. NSG Rule 1 (DNS) doesn't apply, move to next rule